 We are dedicated to sustainability and face pressures from our customers and stockholders, who are increasingly focused on climate change, to prioritize sustainable energy practices, reduce our carbon footprint and promote sustainability.
 To address these goals and concerns, we pursue opportunities to improve energy efficiency and implement energy-saving retrofits.
-In addition, we have established a long-term goal of using 100% clean and renewable energy.
+In addition, we have established certain goals including a long-term goal of using 100% clean and renewable energy.
 As a result of these and other initiatives, we have made progress towards reducing our carbon footprint.
-It is possible, however, that our customers and investors might not be satisfied with our sustainability efforts or the speed of their adoption.
+It is possible, however, that we may fail to reach our sustainability goals or that our customers and investors might not be satisfied with our sustainability efforts or the speed of their adoption.
+A failure to meet our goals could adversely affect public perception of our business, employee morale or customer or investor support.
 If we do not meet our customers' or stockholders' expectations, our business and/or our share price could be harmed.

 Concern about climate change in various jurisdictions may result in more stringent laws and regulatory requirements regarding emissions of carbon dioxide or other GHGs.
-As described above under "RISK FACTORS - Environmental regulations may impose upon us new or unexpected costs," restrictions on carbon dioxide or other GHG emissions could result in significant increases in operating or capital costs, including higher energy costs generally, and increased costs from carbon taxes, emission cap and trade programs and renewable portfolio standards that are imposed upon our electricity suppliers.
+As described above under "RISK FACTORS - Risks Related to Environmental Laws and Climate Change Impacts" - Environmental regulations may impose upon us new or unexpected costs," restrictions on carbon dioxide or other GHG emissions could result in significant increases in operating or capital costs, including higher energy costs generally, and increased costs from carbon taxes, emission cap and trade programs and renewable portfolio standards that are imposed upon our electricity suppliers.
 These higher energy costs, and the cost of complying across our global platform, or of failing to comply with these and other climate change regulations, may have an adverse effect on our business and our results of operations.